facebook

 What is the Big Bang?

-The Big Bang theory stands as the foundational concept in cosmology, depicting the universe's birth from an intensely hot and dense state, followed by its continuous expansion.
+The Big Bang theory is the foundational concept in cosmology.
+It depicts the universe’s birth from an intensely hot and dense state and its continuous expansion.

 • The Big Bang theory describes the universe’s origins from a hot, dense singularity, explaining cosmic expansion and the formation of galaxies.